CyborgVillager/Python_Machine_Learning/README.md

 > 'Cybernetics is not a myth,
-> Advancement is not a trend,
+> advancement is not a trend,
 > progress is not just a hopeful idea,
 > It's a promised reality.'